koishi-registry/cyan-koishi-registry-private/README.md

 > [!IMPORTANT]
 > If you find an unexpected behaviour different with Koishi's [Official registry](https://registry.koishi.chat/),
-> please open an issue.
+> please file an issue.

 ## Install
 Deno is required.